 Horne has been recognized by Leadership Fairfax as an honorary member and by the Fairfax County Chamber of Commerce with its Blue Diamond Award for Corporate Citizenship.
 She has been named one of the 25 best connected people in the state by Virginia Business Magazine.

 Lead Virginia was honored in 2009 by the Virginia Commonwealth University L. Douglas Wilder School of Government and Public Affairs with its Community Enhancement Award.
 In 2010, Governor Robert F. McDonnell recognized Lead Virginia with an official proclamation on its fifth anniversary and for the organization’s contributions to the Commonwealth.

 Lead Virginia Today

 In 2015, Lead Virginia celebrated its 10 year anniversary and its then 450 alumni making their respective imprint on Virginia's history across the state.
 Putting their impressive leadership credentials to work, Lead Virginia alumni serve their local communities and on statewide boards and commissions, appointed by Governors seeking high caliber individuals with a broad, statewide view.
-Alumni are becoming increasingly engaged with Lead Virginia by serving on its board of directors and regional program committees.
-Today, Lead Virginia graduates represent over 50 percent of the organization’s board of directors as they step into stewardship roles for the organization.
+Alumni are engaged with Lead Virginia by serving on its board of directors and regional program and alumni committees.